oracle/python-oracledb/doc/src/api_manual/deprecations.rst

 .. list-table-with-summary:: Deprecated in cx_Oracle 8.2
     :header-rows: 1
     :class: wy-table-responsive
-    :summary: The first column, Name, displays the deprecated API name.
-The second column, Comments, includes information about when the API was deprecated and what API to use, if applicable.
+    :summary: The first column, Name, displays the deprecated feature.
+The second column, Comments, includes information about the deprecatation and what replacement to use, if applicable.
     :name: _deprecations_8_2

     * - Name